Is Chefs' Warehouse undervalued based on future cash flows and its price relative to the stock market?

 - Chefs' Warehouse performed worse than the Food and Staples Retailing industry average based on return on assets (ROA) last year.

-- Return based on revenue producing assets (ROCE) is negative or zero.
+- Performance based on revenue producing assets (ROCE) has improved significantly over 3 years.

 Past performance checks